s-e1/vacations-frontend/README.md

 In phpmyadmin, create a new db, and import the sql file to it.
 Npm start front and backend.

-To login as admin, user:admin, password : 1234
+To login as admin, enter: "user : admin, password : 1234"